ahashemiche/ReNeGate/README.md

  make -f Makefile
 ```

-Renegate contains three modules.
-In this version only one module is provided.
+Renegate contains three "Conformer Exploration", "Reactive event identification" and "Reaction network analysis" modules.
 If no error has occurred, this command-line "make" generates the following file:

+* conformer_explorer: this script is used to do conformer exploration with the name of the input structure as the argument
 * singanalysis : this executable is used to analyse a single trajectory with a set of arguments (see usage section).

 This file is located in the "bin" folder of the project.